tripikad/trip2/README.md

 ### Getting production images

-In your `.env` file set the following parameter:
+In your `.env` file set the uncomment the following parameter:

 ```
 IMAGE_PATH=https://trip.ee/images/